 Amount Realized: The amount realized is the selling price minus selling expenses commissions, advertising fees, legal fees, and loan charges paid by the seller, such as points).

-Annuity: A series of payments under a contract from an insurance company, a trust company, or an individual.
-Annuity payments are made at regular intervals over a period of more than one full year.
+Annuity: A series of payments under a contract from an insurance company, a trusted company, or an individual.
+Annuity payments are made at regular intervals over more than one full year.

 ARRA: American Recovery and Reinvestment Act